-Sometimes, an employer or co-worker will say or write something an employee believes is harmful to his or her reputation.
+Sometimes, an employer or co-worker will say or write something an employee believes is harmful to his or her reputation and/or career.
 To prove defamation in Nevada, an employee must show there was:

 - A false and defamatory statement made by the defendant about the plaintiff;